keesiemeijer/additional-content/readme.md

 Requires at least: 4.0
 Tested up to:      4.2

-Add additional content before or after post content in single post pages.
-Additional content can be added or edited in the edit or publish Post screen.
+Display additional content before or after post content in single post pages.
+Add content (for example shortcodes) on a post per post basis in the edit or publish Post screen.

 ![Additional content metabox](/../screenshots/assets/img/metabox.png?raw=true)